Jude Hofschneider: Commonwealth Legislature

 In 2006, Hofschneider won election to the Northern Mariana Islands Commonwealth Legislature as a senator.
 In his seven years serving with that body, he acted in a variety of roles.
 From 2010 to 2013 he was the vice president of the Senate.
-In January 2013, he won election to the presidency of the Senate.
+Hofschneider was elected President of the Northern Marianas Islands Senate by acclimation at the start of the 18th Commonwealth Legislature.
+After the resignation of Benigno Fitial and elevation of Eloy Inos to serve as Governor, Hofschneider was elevated to Lieutenant Governor of the Northern Mariana Islands.
+The Senate elected Ralph Torres to serve as President for the remainder of the 18th Commonwealth Legislature.

 Lieutenant governorship

 Hofschneider took up the lieutenant governorship in February 2013.
 He served as acting governor while the governor was out of the commonwealth.
 His term ended in 2015.